A Council for the Clarifying of ideologies

 On his recent visit to Australia, I saw and heard Lawrence Krauss, Theoretical physicist and cosmologist, interviewed on the ABC 7.30 report and on the panel, at the moment, infamous ABC Q and A show.

-On the 7.30 report, interviewer Leigh Sales gave him a seemingly Dorothy Dix question on God, name
+On the 7.30 report, interviewer Leigh Sales gave him a seemingly Dorothy Dix question on God, namely

 Profound gesture by Australia’s Grand mufti